Ex-Louisiana Gov. Edwin Edwards dies; knew power and prison

 NEW ORLEANS, La.
-(AP) — Edwin Washington Edwards, the high-living four-term governor whose three-decade dominance of Louisiana politics was all but overshadowed by scandal and an eight-year federal prison stretch, died Monday.
+(AP) — Edwin Washington Edwards, the high-living, quick-witted four-term governor who reshaped Louisiana's oil revenues and dominated the state's politics for decades, a run all but overshadowed by scandal and eight years in federal prison, died Monday.
 He was 93.

-Edwards died of respiratory problems with family and friends by his bedside, family spokesman Leo Honeycutt said.
-He had suffered bouts of ill health in recent years and entered hospice care this month at his home in Gonzales, near the Louisiana capital.
+Edwards died of respiratory problems with family and friends by his bedside, family spokesman Leo Honeycutt said, days after entering hospice care at his home in Gonzales, near the Louisiana capital.

 “I have lived a good life, had better breaks than most, had some bad breaks, too, but that’s all part of it.
 I tried to help as many people as I could and I hope I did that, and I hope, if I did, that they will help others, too.
 I love Louisiana and I always will,” Edwards said in some of his last words, according to Honeycutt's statement.